About TheSchoolRun

 What's your most embarrassing memory of primary school?

-Are you still in touch with primary school friends?
+Are you still in touch with any primary-school friends?